Vardkin/Porto/README.md

 Actions CAN hold business logic or/and they orchestrate the Tasks to perform the business logic.

-Actions take data structures as inputs, manipulates them according to the business rules internally or through some Tasks, then output a new data structures.
+Actions take data structures as inputs, manipulate them according to the business rules internally or through some Tasks, then output a new data structures.

 Actions SHOULD NOT care how the Data is gathered, or how it will be represented.